parth721/parth721.github.io/_posts/2026-09-12-HalfyearlyAchivements.md

 4. Read books & watched documentaries to broaden my understanding of the world.

-> I am Parth, By God's grace I am able to become someone who can improve multiple areas of life at same time without letting one area destroy another. 😎 Soon it will compound & give me unfair advantage, if I maintain my consistency. 🔥
+> I am Parth, By God's grace I am able to become someone who can improve multiple areas of life at same time without letting one area destroy another😎.
+Soon it will compound & give me unfair advantage, if I maintain my consistency 🔥.